git-bug/git-bug/doc/queries.md

 You can sort bugs by their creation time.

-Note: to deal with badly set clocks in a distributed system, `git-bug` uses a logical clock internally rather than timestamps to order bugs edition over time.
+Note: to deal with differently-set clocks on distributed computers, `git-bug` uses a logical clock internally rather than timestamps to order bug changes over time.
 That means that the timestamps recorded might not match the returned ordering.
 More on that in [the documentation](model.md#you-cant-rely-on-the-time-provided-by-other-people-their-clock-might-by-off-for-anything-other-than-just-display)

 | Qualifier                               | Example                                                            |
 | ---                                     | ---                                                                |